Last Updated on March 22, 2021 by Julia Wilson

 It’s tempting to share food with our favourite feline companions but it is not a good idea to make a habit of offering them snacks as this can lead to obesity.
 Also, if you are offering them a bite or two of your turkey sandwich this may decrease their appetite when it comes to mealtime, making them eat less of their nutritionally balanced cat food.

 Avoid plastic bowls

-The use of plastic food bowls has been linked to feline acne, a common skin disorder which presents as blackheads and inflammation on the chin of affected cats.
+The use of plastic food bowls has been linked to feline acne, a common skin disorder that presents as blackheads and inflammation on the chin of affected cats.

 Plastic scratches easily, which provides a harbour for bacteria to hide.